 For me, the missing jigsaw piece was the stories.
 It would take time and some investment to do something useful, so I set up Great Music Stories, an independent audio interview series that would grow over time and which could partner with various events and media.

 Having met a number of bands, my interest in following their stories grew.
 Not the usual album or tour promo stuff but the real stories behind the bands.
 Every band has one.
 And every band story is different.
 This is how Great Music Stories started, an interest in bringing out the personalities, the characters behind the music and to present their stories that, hopefully, would help their music to be better understood or more deeply appreciated.
 When it comes down to it, music is about people – and their stories: the highs, the lows, the dreams, the successes – and the mistakes.

-Five calendar years on – more than 550 band feature specials have now been produced – plus more than 1,300 interview shorts.
-Together this is, perhaps, the biggest original interview archive on the new generation of rock and blues bands – and a selection of around 20% the archive is made available on this site.
-Many artists have said how much they enjoy doing interviews with Great Music Stories, to many our approach is different.
-I hope we have captured some of those moments on this site.
+Five calendar years on – I have conducted more than 750 band interview hours under the Great Music Stories brand – plus more than 2,000 interview shorts.
+Together this is, perhaps, the biggest original interview archive on the new generation of rock and blues bands.
+A selection of around 20% the archive is made available on this site for listen again and most weekends a run of choice features reairs via the radio platform.
+Many artists have said how much they enjoy doing interviews with Great Music Stories, to many the approach is different.
+I hope I have captured some of those moments on this site.

 I do rotate the content on this site, and take time to look at the interviews that are most popular – which, in turn, guides planning on which bands I go back to next or which ones get fast-tracked for a repeat interview.